April 18th & 25th

 An Opportunity to Celebrate

-A Commitment to Gods Plan
+A Commitment to God's Plan

-A baby dedication is not just about the baby, it is about the entire family.
+A Parent-Child Dedication is not just about the child; it's about the entire family.
 Standing in a church and celebrating the gift of your child is the first step, but following Christ and seeing His wisdom in the rearing of your child is the journey.
-A baby dedication is, in reality, a parent/child dedication.A dedication service is as much for the parent as for the child.
+The dedication service is as much for the parent as for the child.

 A Time for Your Church to Support You